telerik/blazor-docs/components/numerictextbox/overview.md

 }
 ````

-The numeric textbox component is generic, meaning that it takes the type of its value parameter as an argument.
+The Numeric TextBox component is generic, meaning that it takes the type of its value parameter as an argument.
 It can take `int`, `long`, `float`, `double` and `decimal` values.
 Therefore, the values for the `Min`, `Max` and `Step` properties must be of the same type as the `Value`, and the `ValueChanged` handler must also accommodate the corresponding value type.

->caption Component namespace and reference
+## Component namespace and reference

 ````CSHTML
 @using Telerik.Blazor.Components